great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_write_a_how_to_guide.rst

 #.
 Copy the :ref:`How-to guide template file <how_to_guides__miscellaneous__how_to_template>` to the appropriate subdirectory of ``docs/how_to_guides/``, and rename it.
 #.
 Write a title and purpose paragraph.
 #.
-Decide whether you're writing a :ref:`code-heavy or process-heavy <Code-heavy vs process-heavy guide>` guide, and :ref:`adjust your formatting <Indentation, bolding, and code blocks>` appropriately.
+Decide whether you're writing a :ref:`code-heavy or process-heavy <Code-heavy vs process-heavy guides>` guide, and :ref:`adjust your formatting <Indentation, bolding, and code blocks>` appropriately.
 #.
 Fill out the Prerequisites info box (see :ref:`How-to guide template file <how_to_guides__miscellaneous__how_to_template>`).
 The header of the info box says: "This how-to guide assumes you have already:".
 Place each prerequisite under its own bullet and phrase it using the style in the template: "done something".
 #.
 Fill in the Steps section, making sure to include bash, yml, and code snippets as appropriate.